SingAREN/XeAP2-Tutorials/Session-2/01: NRO Lab.md

 	- **IRS as a Service Provider** - Only Client blocks are required

-3. Add the blacklist filters
+3. Add the blacklist filters:

 	- Uses regular expressions to check realm and since no server is specified, it will send back an Access-Reject packet with a replymessage to notify the Service Provider on why the Access-Request was rejected.
 This helps prevent bogus Access-Requests from being forwarded to the eduroam TLR.